nibscbioinformatics/modules2/README.md

 GitHub Actions provided by GitHub automatically triggers a series of continuous integration tests on your pull request.
 Once all the tests are successful, your module will be reviewed and approved by nf-core members as soon as possible.

-And you are ready to include the module in a nextflow DSL2 pipeline!
+Once approved, your module is available globally to the nextflow community to  include in a nextflow DSL2 pipeline!

 ## How to add a new Module to this repository